 - have weakness in the shoulders

-such as lifting your arms above your head
+- have problems with normal physical activities, such as lifting your arms above your head

 - have difficulty lifting objects